We’re in an age of big data and deep analytics, where it’s well understood that businesses are only as good as the information they’re operating on.

 That’s why it’s increasingly important for webstores to remain aware of the most impactful tools in their industry, like Metrilo.

 This all-in-one Ecommerce analytics service launched in 2014, and since then, rapidly expanded its business and accumulated some high praise.
-It has versions available in English, Spanish, and Russian, and caters to a wide-range of international businesses.
+It’s available in English only, with support in English, Spanish, and Russian, seeking to cater to a wide-range of international businesses.
 But is it the right analytics software to monitor, manage, and improve upon, your own Ecommerce webstore?

 We had the chance to get our hands on a comprehensive demo of Metrilo; here’s how it worked for us.

 Our First Impressions of Metrilo’s Data Analytics and CRM

 Accessing Metrilo is a cakewalk, with a fast and simple installation process to join its software with your webstore.
 It only takes about five minutes to complete, and is specially designed to connect smoothly with any Magento, WooCommerce, or Shopify store.

 But that’s not to say that one of these three services are required.
 Even if using a different Ecommerce service, or a custom platform, integrating Metrilo remains a relatively effortless task.